jasonfb/nondestructive_migrations/README.md

 4. Run data migrations (while new app is up & running)

+## Example App

+You can find the app I use to test against here: https://github.com/jasonfb/example-for-nondestructive-migrations

+Note the Gemfile has gem pointed with git parameter (directly to this repo).
+In yours you can omit git parameters to pull the latest release from rubygems.
+(This repo's master is working development, so it's probably best to use the last released Gem build).

+All that is really interesting in that app you will find in db/migrate (the schema migration to create the data migrations table), and db/data_migrate (where those data migrations live).

 ## Housekeeping
 You can run the specs on this gem against Rails 4.1.6 by running
 ```